 Do You Need a Cover Letter? | Tips for Writing a Stand-Out Cover Letter

-Sharon Mak Career Tips, Job Search Tips 1 Comment
+In Career Tips, Job Search Tips by Pinnacle Marketing1 Comment

 Some career experts have declared the cover letter as dead – unnecessary, and a waste of time because they take so much effort to craft and so few people read them.
 We say cover letters aren’t dead and they can still be the secret weapon to landing a great job, if done right.
 While some hiring managers prefer seeing cover letters alongside resumes – and they are critical in sectors like marketing or communications where writing is a key part of the job – some do not.